-Global Commercialization of Eversense E3 CGM System
+Global Commercialization of Eversense CGM Systems

-In February 2022, the FDA approved the Eversense E3 CGM system for marketing and sale in the U.S. As described in this report, Ascensia has the exclusive right to distribute the Company's Eversense E3 system worldwide for people with diabetes.
-Ascensia began commercializing Eversense E3 in the U.S. during the second quarter of 2022.
-In June 2022, we affixed the CE mark to the extended life Eversense E3 CGM system, and Ascensia began commercialization in all EEA markets during the third and fourth quarters of 2022.
+In September 2024, the FDA approved the Eversense 365 CGM system for marketing and sale in the U.S. As described in this report, Ascensia has the exclusive right to distribute the Company's Eversense system worldwide for people with diabetes.
+Ascensia began commercializing Eversense 365 in the U.S. in October 2024.
+Prior to that, Ascensia commercialized the Eversense E3 CGM system which was approved by the FDA in February 2022.
+In June 2022, we affixed the CE mark to the Eversense E3 CGM system, and Ascensia began commercialization in all European Economic Area ("EEA") markets during the third and fourth quarters of 2022.

-In October 2023, Ascensia and the Company announced a new direct to consumer U.S. marketing campaign launched on television in select markets, in addition to social and digital media platforms.
-'The CGM for Real Life' campaign expanded market awareness of the Eversense E3 system's unique benefits among people with diabetes and healthcare professionals.
-'The CGM for Real Life' campaign aims to highlight the reality of the diabetes experience, through everyday complexities, successes, and challenges that people with diabetes face.
-The campaign demonstrates how Eversense E3 provides a differentiated CGM option, with unparalleled flexibility and long-term use that allows it to seamlessly integrate into real life.
+In connection with the launch of Eversense 365, Ascensia and the Company initiated a new direct to consumer U.S. marketing campaign on social and digital media platforms.
+'The One Year.
+One CGM.' campaign expanded market awareness of the Eversense 365 system's unique benefits among people with diabetes and healthcare professionals.
+'The One Year.
+One CGM' campaign aims to highlight the reality of the diabetes experience, through everyday complexities, successes, and challenges that people with diabetes face.
+The campaign demonstrates how Eversense 365 provides a differentiated CGM option, with unparalleled flexibility and long-term use that allows it to seamlessly integrate into real life.
+Following the launch of Eversense 365, the Company has experienced higher direct-to-consumer leads compared to pre-launch months, higher patient shipments in December 2024 compared to any previous month in company history, an increase in the number of new prescribers and prescriptions, and an increase in new patients.

-The continued success of the commercial launch of the Eversense E3 product globally will continue to depend on several factors such as: (1) growing the installed base of users, (2) increasing patient awareness of Eversense above current levels in order to expand the population of Eversense users, through driving sales and marketing efforts on the Eversense E3 system, (3) increasing awareness and adoption of Eversense by healthcare providers, including high volume CGM prescribers, through expanded targeted marketing efforts, (4) educating patients and prescribers regarding the six-month and future generation products and its benefits relative to legacy products, (5) continuing to grow the base of the authorized inserters through geographically targeted efforts so that potential users locating a qualified inserter of Eversense is not an impediment to adoption, (6) timely establishing and maintaining favorable payor coverage for the product, including transitioning commercial payors from six month to one year coverage, (7) more effective tender participation outside the U.S. and (8) Ascensia's continued organizational development of its sales and marketing capabilities relative to CGM.
+The continued success of the commercial launch of the Eversense globally will continue to depend on several factors such as: (1) growing the installed base of users, (2) increasing patient awareness of Eversense above current levels in order to expand the population of Eversense users, through driving sales and marketing efforts on the Eversense system, (3) increasing awareness and adoption of Eversense by healthcare providers, including high volume CGM prescribers, through expanded targeted marketing efforts, (4) educating patients and prescribers regarding the product and its benefits relative to legacy products, (5) continuing to grow the base of the authorized inserters through geographically targeted efforts so that potential users locating a qualified inserter of Eversense is not an impediment to adoption, (6) timely establishing and maintaining favorable payor coverage for the product, including transitioning commercial payors from six month to one year coverage, (7) more effective tender participation outside the U.S. and (8) Ascensia's continued organizational development of its sales and marketing capabilities related to CGM.